 Americans over 55 have a life-time of experience to share, and the desire to make a real difference in their world.
 They have managed households, businesses, and held roles as medical personnel, farmers, artists, teachers, executives and engineers to name a few.
 Now, they are ready to put their unique talents and expertise to work in their communities while enriching their own lives.

 98% of RSVP volunteers report that their service has improved their knowledge, health or social connectedness.
 RSVP volunteers expanded the capacity of 20 nonprofit agencies last year to better serve the Northern Kentucky community.

 - Recognition from the State of Kentucky Governor’s office

 - Newsletters/Email Communications/Lunch n Learns

 - Invitations to recognition events

-RSVP volunteers serve at Action Ministries, Be Concerned, Brighton Center, Faith Community Pharmacy, Hosea House, Legal Aid of the Bluegrass, Parish Kitchen, Senior Medicare Patrol, St. Augustine Parish Center, St. Elizabeth Healthcare, St. Paul’s Food Pantry, United Christian Volunteers, United Ministries, the VA Medical Center in Fort Thomas and many more.
+RSVP volunteers serve at Action Ministries, Be Concerned, Brighton Center’s Family Support Food Pantry, Bright Days Early Child Development Center, NKY Early Scholars Child Development Center, Faith Community Pharmacy, Legal Aid of the Bluegrass, Parish Kitchen, Senior Medicare Patrol, St. Augustine Parish Center, St. Elizabeth Healthcare, St. Paul’s Food Pantry, United Christian Volunteers, United Ministries, and the VA Medical Center in Fort Thomas.